dball/paginated_table/README.md

           table.column :qty, :title => 'Quantity'
         end %>

-The `div.pagination` element on the page will be updated for successful AJAX responses.
+The `div.paginated_table` element on the page will be updated for successful AJAX responses.

 The table DSL provides a column method by which you describe the table.